 Social Studies: US History

 Free 5th grade social studies: us history worksheets.
-Free printable 5th grade US history worksheets covering Native American civilizations, European exploration, colonial life, the American Revolution, the Constitution, westward expansion, and the Civil War.
-Nine weeks of structured social studies practice.
+Free printable Grade 5 US history worksheets.
+Nine weeks covering Native civilizations, European exploration, the 13 colonies, the American Revolution, the Constitution and Bill of Rights, westward expansion, and the Civil War — through living history passages, primary documents, and worked examples with full answer keys.

 What's Included